Disclose the organisation's governance around climate-related risks and opportunities

 - Categorise risks into potential and current risk and identify controls and mitigation.

-- Identify and assess climate-related physical risks across the organisation’s key operating locations and affecting key clients and markets for advisory work.
+- Identify and assess climate-related physical risks across the organisation’s key operating locations and affecting its major supply chain.

 Metrics & targets

 Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material